Skatteetaten/ao/docs/USERGUIDE.md

 # General

-AO works by connecting to the Boober API.
+AO works by connecting to the Boober and Gobo APIs.
 Authentication is handled by sending an OpenShift token in the HTTP header.
 The token is obtained by using the OpenShift API.
 It is also possible to use a token obtained by the oc command ("oc whoami -t") if you paste it into the ao config file or use the --token or -t flag available on all commands.

 ### Connect to Boober